pmitros/Science-Fallacies/admiration.md

 follow guidelines from organizations such as the American Academy of Pediatrics have better results.
 Following such guidelines is a good parenting practice, but individual guidelines are hardly scientifically proven to the level shown in the press coverage.
+Spanking kids is probably a bad idea, but it has nowhere near the support alleged in the University of Texas popular article.

 Your problem is to consider: